featbit/featbit-docs/pages/getting-started/how-to-guides/entitlement.md

 ![](../../getting-started/assets/entitlement/005.webp)

-FeatBit didn't allow you to create a customized dashboard for managing features, but we think it's a must-have feature in many situations when teams manage their entitlement.
+FeatBit didn't allow you to create a customized dashboard for [feature management](https://www.featbit.co/blogs/Free-and-Open-Source-Feature-Flag-Tools), but we think it's a must-have feature in many situations when teams manage their entitlement.
 Especially when they connect their entitlement system with the billing system for monetizing their software.